Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 • Marvel at the beautiful and iconic stone houses of the Engadine

-Spend an hour or two strolling through Chur – the capital of the Canton of Grisons – and get ready for the clean alpine air awaiting you in Davos.
-Before you move on to Davos, stop by two of the most beautiful Swiss mountain lakes that both happen to be very close to Chur: Lake Cauma and Lake Cresta.
-Those lakes are as picturesque as can be and are highly popular with locals as well as visitors.
+Spend one to two hours wandering through Chur - the capital of the canton of Graubünden - and get ready for the fresh alpine air waiting for you in Davos.
+Before heading to Davos, be sure to visit two of the most beautiful Swiss mountain lakes.
+The Caumasee and Cresta Lake are not far from Chur.
+These two picturesque lakes are popular among both locals and visitors.

 Chur PanoramaChur mit Bergpanorama (Foto: Schweiz Tourismus Markus Buehler-Rasom)